Troop1610/troop1610.github.io/derby.md

 Welcome to our second annual Lego Derby!
 Our Troop is excited to meet you and race against you.
 Our goal is to make new friends and have fun building and racing Lego Cars with our new friends.
-If you are interested, please sign up below by Tuesday, May 4th.
+If you are interested, please sign up below by Tuesday, March 25th.

 <div style="border-color:#00cc00; border-style:double; border-width:thick; padding: 10px" markdown="1">

-**Time**: Saturday, April 9, 2022 (time TBD) **Location**: Woodland West Church of Christ (Gym, East Side) 3101 W. Park Row Dr, Arlington, TX
+**Time**: Saturday, April 9, 2022 at 2pm
+**Location**: Woodland West Church of Christ (Gym, East Side) 3101 W. Park Row Dr, Arlington, TX